PavelTishkin/python-lambda-workshop/3_terraform/README.md

 The modules are downloaded and stored in .terraform directory locally

+### Fill out the config file

+Make sure that you fill out the parameters in [prod.tfvars](prod.tfvars) with your values

+* maintainer - your name
+* weather_api_key - API key from your OpenWeatherMap account
+* profile - name of AWS profile you have configured in ~/.aws/credentials

 ### Inspect changes

 Optionally, we can see what changes Terraform is going to make to the environment when resouces are deployed.